Media career of Donald Trump: The Apprentice

+Along with British TV producer Mark Burnett, Trump also put together The Celebrity Apprentice, where well-known stars compete to win money for their charities.
+While Trump and Burnett co-produced the show, Trump stayed in the forefront, deciding winners and "firing" losers.

+Cameo appearances

 Trump has made cameo appearances in eight films and television shows and performed a song as a Green Acres character with Megan Mullally at the 57th Primetime Emmy Awards in 2005.
 Actor Matt Damon claims that his extensive list of cameos is due to a demand that he be allowed to cameo in any movie that features one of his properties, and that these scenes are usually cut in post-production.